Docs Simulator Blog About Github ↗

 MAFIS is built to study how solver architecture, fault type, and topology interact under sustained fault conditions.

-• Fault Tolerance — throughput retained under faults
+• Fault Tolerance (FT) — throughput retained under faults

-• Fleet Utilization — fraction of the fleet still productive after faults
+• Survival Rate — fraction of the initial fleet still alive after faults

-• Critical Time — fraction of time spent in a critically degraded state
+• Critical Time (CT) — fraction of time spent in a critically degraded state

 See Resilience Scorecard for formulas and examples.